pavelzolotin/metaverse-next-js-app/README.md

 # Metaverse

-Website about virtual reality product.
+App about VR devices built with Next.js.

 Stack: